aspose-finance/Aspose.Finance-Documentation/net/getting-started/licensing/_index.md

 type: docs
 weight: 50
 url: /net/licensing/
-description: Aspose.Finance for .NET invites its customers to get a Classic license and Metered License.
+description: C# Finance Library API invites its customers to get a Classic license and Metered License.
 As well as use a limited license to better explore the product.
 ---

 ## **Evaluate Aspose.Finance**